notleopard/RL-replays-stats/README.md

 # Rocket League Replay Stats Extractor

 ## Overview
 This mini Python script is designed to extract and update player statistics from Rocket League replay files.
-It utilizes the `carball` library to decompile replay files, extracts player statistics, and updates them in a CSV file.
+It uses the `carball` library to decompile replay files, extracts player statistics, and updates them in a CSV file.
 This tool is useful if you are trying to track your team stats in rocket league!

 ## Features
 - Decompile Rocket League replay files.